umeshsharma-data/Health-and-Lifestyle-Data-Analysis/README.md

 - Health scores showed a decreasing trend as anxiety levels increased.
 - Individuals with excellent fitness levels had the highest average health scores.
 - Exercise frequency tended to be higher among individuals with better fitness levels.

+## 📝 Conclusion

+This project explored relationships between lifestyle habits, mental well-being, fitness, and overall health.
+The analysis highlighted notable patterns involving anxiety, stress, fitness, exercise, and health scores.

+The project demonstrates the use of Python for exploratory data analysis and Power BI for presenting findings through an interactive dashboard.